influxdata/docs-v2/content/v2.0/organizations/members/add-member.md

 influx user find
 ```

-2. Add the desired user to an organization with this command:
+2. Add the desired user as a member of an organization with this command:

 ```sh
 influx org members add -n <org-name> -o <user-ID>